 UCU anticipates that their proposed transparency in pay strategy will help to pave the way towards more equality within the college.

 A spokesperson from Royal Holloway commented, “As one of the first colleges to provide higher education for women, Royal Holloway, University of London, is committed to championing equality and diversity for students and staff.

 “Our approach to pay and promotion is both fair and transparent however, we recognise that there is more that we, and the sector, can do to tackle the causes of inequality.
 In response, for some years now, Royal Holloway has been making changes to processes and procedures to minimize barriers to promotion”

-The College refuted the assertion that Professor Layzell made sexist comments during the meeting.
+The College refuted that Professor Layzell made sexist comments during the meeting.